 NNEPRA, in cooperation with MaineDOT, is exploring Portland station alternates on the mainline.
 The current station, located on a branch line, requires Downeaster trains to stop and back into the station for more than a mile, adding time to the schedule.
 Mainline alternatives will improve Downeaster connectivity to and within the greater Portland region by reducing travel time, decreasing bottlenecks, and improving transit connections.

 West Falmouth/Exit 53 Station Stop

 NNEPRA is exploring an additional Downeaster stop in West Falmouth, located just off Exit 53 of I-95.
 This new stop will provide improved connectivity from the I-95 corridor and reduce parking demand in Portland.

 NNEPRA and the Maine Department of Transportation are pursuing a pilot program to introduce regularly scheduled Downeaster service on the state-owned Rockland Branch between Brunswick and Rockland, Maine.

 Planning initiatives that explore the potential for new passenger rail services in Maine:

 NNEPRA managed for MaineDOT a Service Plan for commuter rail service between L/A and Portland which identified ridership potential, outlined corridor options and estimated costs.
 MaineDOT completed an economic evaluation study in in 2023.
 More details can be found here.

 In partnership with private developers, NNEPRA completed a high-level feasibility study of a rail shuttle between Westbrook and Portland, connecting high-density developments with the downtown and local transit options.

-NNEPRA appreciates the financial support provided by the State of Maine, the Federal Transit Administration (FTA), the Federal Railroad Administration (FRA), as well as Pan Am Railways, the MBTA and Amtrak, that enables us to plan and execute projects to improve reliability, enhance safety, and expand service.
+NNEPRA appreciates the financial support provided by the State of Maine, the Federal Transit Administration (FTA), the Federal Railroad Administration (FRA), as well as CSX, the MBTA and Amtrak, that enables us to plan and execute projects to improve reliability, enhance safety, and expand service.